eper-io/tig/readme.md

 - A K8S headless service can expose the addresses of all active pods.

 - A K8S headless service has a different local .internal name.
-We use InsecureSkipVerify=true for these cluster local calls over the external TLS API.
+We use InsecureSkipVerify=true for these cluster local calls over the external TLS API. `TODO make this adjustable`

 - We forward requests to all active pods.
+This may add some latency.

+- You can also set a flag to use a tree of tig containers adding the local address to the leaf.

+- See the code for details.

 ## Benchmark